 That’s the beauty of caravanning.
 You’re surrounded by friendly and like-minded people who’ll be more than happy to lend a bucket or a bike pump.

 At Summerstar Tourist Parks we are well equipped for caravans of all sorts and sizes, and many have wonderful amenities like ensuite camping and caravan sites.
+We also make sure reversing a caravan is easy with sites suitable for larger caravans at most of our tourist park destinations.
 Our team will be happy to help you select the most appropriate site to meet your needs and style of camping and make the most of your West Australian holiday.

 One of the most stressful aspects of towing is how to reverse your caravan.
 With these 4 helpful caravan reversing tips, you'll become a pro in no time »Read